 PθD∝P(D|θ)∙P(θ)

 However, models in population genomics often possess a complexity that renders the likelihood intractable, meaning the explicit evaluation of the likelihood function is impossible.
-Approximate Bayesian Computation, or ABC, presents an elegant solution to this problem by simulating, according to a mathematical model which implicitly defines the likelihood, an approximation of this likelihood using model parameters sampled from the prior, thereby generating the joint distribution between the likelihood and the prior and side-stepping the mathematically intensive step of explicit likelihood evaluation (M. A. Beaumont & Rannala, 2004).
-As highly dimensional data are hard to handle computationally, summary statistics describing the simulated data are calculated and compared with that of observed data, and an algorithm that accepts models that are consistent with the observed data is implemented to obtain the posterior distribution.
+Approximate Bayesian Computation, or ABC, presents a solution to this problem by drawing samples from a simulator that implicitly defines the likelihood, an approximation of this likelihood using model parameters sampled from the prior, thereby generating the joint distribution between the likelihood and the prior and side-stepping the mathematically intensive step of explicit likelihood evaluation (M. A. Beaumont & Rannala, 2004).
+As high dimensional data are hard to handle computationally, summary statistics describing the simulated data are calculated and compared with that of observed data, and an algorithm that accepts models that are consistent with the observed data is implemented to obtain the posterior distribution.

 For models of population genomics, simulation tools that can generate this likelihood have been in constant development for many years and are becoming widespread within the field.
-The ‘Wright-Fisher model’ and ‘Coalescent theory’ are mechanistic models describing the genealogy of a population of individuals, and underpin all simulators of this nature (Barroso et al., 2020; Hudson, 2002; Kingman, 1982).
+The Wright-Fisher model and it’s continuous-time counterpart, the coalescent, are mechanistic models describing the genealogy of a population of individuals, and underpin all simulators of this nature (Barroso et al., 2020; Hudson, 2002; Kingman, 1982).
 The main applications of these simulations are in evaluating population genomics methods, investigating scenarios of evolution, and simulation-based inference (Hoban, 2014).
 Since their arrival, these simulators have improved massively in their efficiency and scope of possible models, which has allowed for increasingly complex analyses (Peng et al., 2015).

-In ABC, the posterior is traditionally estimated by use of a rejection algorithm, which involves rejecting data that is not within a tolerance of the observed data and then weighting or adjusting this approximate posterior towards the observed data (M. A. Beaumont & Rannala, 2004).
-Sequential Neural Posterior Estimation (SNPE) harnesses the flexibility of neural networks to carry out this step in the analysis and makes inferences based on all the simulated data without the need for rejection (Ward, 2024).
+In ABC, the posterior is typically estimated by use of a rejection algorithm, which involves rejecting data that is not within a tolerance of the observed data and then weighting or adjusting this approximate posterior to improve bias (M. A. Beaumont & Rannala, 2004).
+Sequential Neural Posterior Estimation (SNPE) harnesses the flexibility of neural networks to greatly improve the accuracy of conditional density estimation and makes inferences based on all the simulated data without the need for rejection (Ward, 2024).
 In this study we use normalising flows, one of the multiple variants of SNPE, to handle density estimation and sampling.
 Normalising flows learn a bijective transformation between our target distribution and a simple, known distribution such as a multivariate normal distribution.
 This way they can sample from the complex target distribution by sampling from a normal distribution and then applying the transformation to those samples (Papamakarios et al., 2021).
 These learned transformations can be conditioned using observed data to obtain samples from the posterior distribution that are consistent with our observed data.
-If carried out sequentially, SNPE can make robust inferences using relatively little simulated data when compared to ABC, as sequential simulations are sampled from the previous rounds posterior, providing a narrower posterior distribution with each round.
-For studies of large populations over a long time, which often have very long simulation runtimes, this is extremely important.
+If carried out sequentially, SNPE can make robust inferences using relatively little simulated data when compared to ABC, as sequential simulations are sampled from the previous rounds of the posterior approximation, providing a narrower posterior distribution with each round.
+In modelling scenarios where there are many parameters it is likely that the posterior distribution is very concentrated compared to the prior, and thus a more focussed proposal distribution is important for making accurate approximations.
 The principal aim of this project was to develop a versatile and flexible inference framework using SNPE with simulated data, that can be applied to a range of population genetics scenarios.